Quantum enhancement to information acquisition speed: Genuine -way signaling

-where the $N+1$ settings are uniformly distributed.
-Inequality \eqref{eq:ineq} then implies that Alice's probability of successfully computing the latter function is bounded by $P_{bound}=\frac{N}{N+1}$, unless her performance exhibits $N$-way-signalling.\\ Suppose now that Alice possesses limited resources and sends $k$ classical signals per unit time $\tau$ thus achieving $k$-way signalling.
+Inequality \eqref{eq:ineq} implies that the winning probability is bounded as $P_W \leq P_{bound}=\frac{N}{N+1}$, unless Alice's performance exhibits $N$-way-signalling.\\ Suppose now that Alice possesses limited resources and sends $k<N$ classical signals per unit time $\tau$, thus achieving $k$-way signalling.
 In this case, it is clear that she can achieve at best $P_{bound}$ in a single shot experiment.
 In order to surpass this threshold she needs to send her $k$ signals at least $\lc \frac{N}{k} \rc$ times before producing an output, thereby $\textit{effectively}$ exhibiting $N$-way- signalling behavior.\\